Integrating Cycles with MCP

 - Always finalize reservations.
 Every

-cycles_reservemust be followed bycycles_commitorcycles_release— never leave reservations dangling. - Use unique idempotency keys.
-Every tool call needs a unique
+cycles_reservemust be followed bycycles_commitorcycles_release— never leave reservations dangling. - Use stable idempotency keys.
+Use a unique, stable

 ALLOW_WITH_CAPS, constrain the operation accordingly. - Heartbeat long operations.
 Use